GuillaumeMZ/z-ai-woo/README.md

 ## Warning

-Since this is nothing less than a cheat, I don't provide the AI model used to make zAIwoo work to avoid people using zAIwoo in multiplayer games.
+Since this is nothing less than a cheat, I don't provide the AI model used to make zAIwoo work to avoid people using it in multiplayer games.

 ## How to install/run